vuGitH/proj-offliner/readme.md

     prefixTo - as string 'disk:\\path\\to\\the\\dirNamePrefix_'
-        as a result of execution data will be extracted and js-files will be saved into the temporary folder
+        as a result of execution data will be extracted and asp-files will be saved into the temporary folder
         'disk:\\path\\to\\the\\dirNamePrefix_XXXXXX' ,
         where XXXXXX are six random alpha numerical characters.